 Does Spinach AI offer an API?

-Yes, Spinach AI provides a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
-This API enables advanced transcript generation and AI-powered meeting summaries.
-See pricing details.
+Yes, Spinach AI offers a Transcript & AI Summary API.
+This API is available as an add-on for some plans and is included in the Enterprise plan.
+It provides advanced capabilities for generating and managing transcripts and AI-generated summaries.
+Learn more.

 Features & Capabilities